moretona/moreton-management-netlify/site/content/post/how-do-i-run-an-effective-1-1.md

 # 5. Protect yourself

 So, you've implemented some of these tactics and your 1:1s are going better than ever, everything's solved, right?
-The thing is, as these conversations improve and your colleages feel comfortable bringing issues to the table - you might start feeling less like a manager and more like a therapist.
+The thing is, as these conversations improve and your colleagues feel comfortable bringing issues to the table - you might start feeling less like a manager and more like a therapist.

 I felt this quite keenly during the COVID-19 lockdown.